-- Monitoring of external developments to understand potential disruptive forces, to enable us to proactively manage them. - events and subsequent political pressures lead to either inertia in decision making or decision making

-Engagement with national and regional stakeholders to ensure we understand policy, customer drivers and the regulatory landscape. - which does not support our strategic We continue to play a leading role in the net zero priorities, such as supporting the transition debate. - Close working partnerships with the Energy Networks Association, Energy Innovation Centre and with the Department for Energy Security and Net Zero (DESNZ), Ofgem and third parties to share innovations and implement best practice.
+- Monitoring of external developments to understand potential disruptive forces, to enable us to proactively manage them. - events and subsequent political Engagement with national and regional stakeholders to ensure we understand policy, decision making or decision making customer drivers and the regulatory landscape. - which does not support our strategic We continue to play a leading role in the net zero priorities, such as supporting the transition debate. - Close working partnerships with the Energy Networks Association, Energy Innovation Centre and with the Department for Energy Security and Net Zero (DESNZ), Ofgem and third parties to share innovations and implement best practice.